 Mount Yonah, more correctly Yonah Mountain, is named for the Cherokee word for "bear."
 The 3,166-foot, granite mountain is popular with climbers year-round, but the summit and climbing routes are particularly beautiful (and uncrowded) in the winter months.

 About Mount Yonah

 Mount Yonah is a good mountain for beginning and intermediate climbers.
 Its many ledges make good places for novice climbers to stop and re-group, unhook and untangle their lines if they run into trouble.
-In fact, the U.S. Arny Rangers based at nearby Camp Merril uses the mountain as one of their training locations.
+In fact, the U.S. Army Rangers based at nearby Camp Merril uses the mountain as one of their training locations.

 The granite mountain is a local landmark and the distinctive main face can be seen from miles away.
-There are four main climbing areas: the Main Face, the X Walls, the Lowers and the Bouldering areas.
-The mountain offers a number of climbing routes, most of which are in the 5.5 to 5.7 difficulty range and are well marked with cables, lines and other features.
+There are four main climbing areas: the Main Face, the X Walls, the Lowers, and the Bouldering areas.
+The mountain offers a number of climbing routes, most of which are in the 5.5 to 5.7 difficulty range and are well marked with cables, lines, and other features.
 Some routes have been marked even more clearly by the U.S. Rangers during their training.
-A variety of climbing is available on Mount Yonah, including friction slabs, cracks, top rope areas, juggy face climbs and sport routes.
+A variety of climbing is available on Mount Yonah, including friction slabs, cracks, top rope areas, Juggy face climbs, and sport routes.

 No permit is required to climb Mount Yonah and admission to the Chattahoochee River National Recreation Area is $3 per vehicle.
 Depending on which route you take to the climbing area, you may not even have to pay that fee.

 It's a good idea to call the Camp Merril training office in advance (706-864-3327), as the U.S. Rangers occasionally close the mountain to hold their training exercises.